nahumj/CSE-431/syllabus.md

 ## Religious observance:

 Michigan State University has long had a policy to permit students, faculty/academic staff, and support staff to observe those holidays set aside by their chosen religious faith.
 If you wish to be absent from class to observe a religious holiday, make arrangements in advance with the instructor.

-## Final Exam Policy

-Can be found at https://reg.msu.edu/ROInfo/Calendar/FinalExam.aspx

 ## The Office of Institutional Equity policies
 can be found at: